Demi Lovato in love while in quarantine, and so on to the pictures of the week

 Check it out:

-Demi Lovato you just love the selfie with her boyfriend Max Ehrich
+Demi Lovato you just love the selfies with her boyfriend Max Ehrich

 Normani for the magazine Harper’s Bazaar in the north american